rebelwarrior/numenera/ninth_world.md

 The world is infused with nanites, including humans.
 In humans they cause increase healing so people naturally heal over time.
 Pestilence, infections that can wipe out whole groups people, are unheard-of in the Ninth world unless they are caused by Numenera themselves.

 ### 8. The Iron Wind
-No all nanites are beneficial, some are mad and rip through the world in a cloud called the Iron wind.
+Not all nanites are beneficial, some are mad and rip through the world in a cloud called the Iron wind.
 Its effects are almost always deleterious.

 ### 9. Money
 Gold, jewels, silver, are not worth much.
 Money in numenera is in shins.